inspire-eu-validation/view-service/iso-19128/at50-getmap-version-parameter.md

 **Purpose**

-Test that the VERSION paramater in GetMap operation is mandatory.
+Test that the VERSION parameter in GetMap operation is mandatory.

 **Prerequisites**